 In addition, raw cases focus on a multiple perspectives and management disciplines.
 One case may have extensive discussions about a business’s political context, its accounting practices, and its human resource policies.
 We initially designed raw cases to fit an integrated curriculum, examining organizational dilemmas in relation to one another.
 But as a practical matter, this can make raw cases difficult to place in a traditional MBA curriculum that follows disciplinary boundaries.

-In the eight years of using raw cases, a number of strategies have emerged to help fit raw cases into the MBA curriculum and ease preparation for students and instructors.
+In our years of using raw cases, a number of strategies have emerged to help fit raw cases into the MBA curriculum and ease preparation for students and instructors.

 Focus the Assignment for a Single Class Presentation